Esri/geodev-hackerlabs/develop/python_api/README.md

 ```
 jupyter notebook
 ```
-If installed correctly, you'll see messages indicating that a web server is started and will launch your default web browser in your current directory.
+If installed correctly, you'll see messages indicating that a web server has started.
+Your default web browser will launch from  your current directory.

 Full documentation including samples and an API Reference located at https://developers.arcgis.com/python.